dantecatalfamo/agenda-html/README.md

 # agenda-html

-Export an HTML and/or text version of org-agenda without opening Emacs.
+Export an HTML and/or text and/or iCal version of org-agenda without opening Emacs.

 It requires `emacs`, `git` and `tmux` to be installed on your system.